OUR THREE-TIER RESOLUTION MODEL

 We aim to assist you in dealing with your issues, concerns, grievances or complaints effectively as possible, and in accordance with best practice recommendations for complaint handling.
 The University uses a three-tier resolution model, as follows:

 - Tier 1 – we encourage you to informally resolve your issue or concern at the lowest level possible using the existing resources, systems and available pathways within the University.
 This includes working respectfully and courteously with the person or people directly involved with your issue.

 - Tier 2 – depending on the type of concern or complaint, the University has services and processes in place to help you access the most appropriate pathway to resolve your issue.
 This may include applying specific systems and processes relevant to your issue, with the people who are best positioned to do so.

 - Tier 3 – our formal complaints process can be applied if the concern or complaint cannot be resolved at a lower level, or if there is a concern with how a process or procedure was applied by the University.

-Please contact a University complaints handler if you would like some advice or assistance in relation to the avenues available to you to resolve your issue, or if you need to make a formal complaint.
+Please contact a University complaints handler if you would like some advice or assistance in relation to the avenues available to you to resolve your issue, or if you would like to make a formal complaint.

 A formal complaint can be made to the University:

-- when there are reasonable concerns about a process or procedure of the University, and how it has been applied;
+- when there are reasonable concerns about the application of a University policy process or procedure of the University;

 - if you have not been able to resolve an issue or concern you have by any other means, taking into account that the University encourages you to resolve your issues informally wherever possible;